alurin/kiwi/README.md

 Description
 -----------
 My hobby.
-Experemental language used capabilities of parsing generators Bison & Flex, code generation from LLVM and unicode support from ICU.
+Experemental language used capabilities of parsing generators by Bison & Flex, code generation by LLVM and unicode support by ICU.

 Feel free submit patches and issues.
 Who knows, maybe in feature...

 My current goals
-* Static OOP language
+* Static OOP language with support of extendable object (e.g. simple adding method and field in runtime)
 * Multi inheritance:
     * Objects as methods and field sets (parent class included only one)
     * Interfaces as abstract classes